garmartirosy/profile/products/README.md

 TO CONTRIBUTE: [Fork and run two repos](/localsite/start/steps) (localsite and OpenFootprint) in a webroot on your computer.
 Add your first name after the project you are working on below, send a PR and email Loren to pull.

-TO DO: Switch our [GitHub Action]() from using a process that loads the token a secret since the token expires every 72 hours.
-Instead, update the GitHub Action to use an email and password as secrets to generate the token.
+TO DO: The token expires every 72 hours, so switch our ["Update Data" GitHub Action](https://github.com/ModelEarth/OpenFootprint/actions) to use an email and password as the secrets which generate the token.
+(Look at how we use a myconfig file locally to get a new token and create a similar process in the GitHub Action.)
 Test in a fork and document steps for adding the secrets here.
 The URL for the API may need to be updated to https://buildingtransparency.org/api/epds

 TO DO: product-footprints.py and update\_csv\_and\_yaml.py are very similar.
 Add "-DELETE" to the name of one (as long as we can use the other file two ways: locally and with the GitHub Action workflow).
 If retaining update_csv_and_yaml.py, change underscores to dashes.